CrazyWillBear/ufc_prediction_model/README.md

 # UFC Outcome Prediction Model

 ### Summary
-This project uses `scikit-learn`'s Multi-Layer Perceptron (MLP) classifier to make a neural network model that predicts UFC fight outcomes given historical fight data.
+This project uses `scikit-learn`'s Multi-Layer Perceptron (MLP) classifier to make a neural network model that predicts UFC fight outcomes trained on historical fight data.
 The train/test split was 70/30, I used `LabelEncoder` and `OneHotEncoder` to encode categorical data, and used `StandardScaler` to scale my data.
 The model, encoders, and scaler are dumped as `.pkl` files using `joblib` for future use in, say, an API.
 The model itself was tested at ~57% accuracy, which given the unpredictability and frequent upsets within the UFC I'm happy with.

 ### Data Source
 This data comes from Kaggle, [here's the link](https://www.kaggle.com/datasets/mdabbert/ultimate-ufc-dataset).